joachim-n/drupal-project-contrib-development/README.md

 ## Roadmap

-* Add a command to switch the package back to distribution version.
-* Add a command to create a local patch from a feature branch and add it to Composer.
+* Get the issue title to use in the patch name and composer.json description.
 * Add other useful things.